 Almost exactly one year later, Johnny was dealt a devastating blow: the cancer was back.

 The performer shared the devastating news with his followers on Instagram in November 2020 and vowed to win his battle against the disease.

 “After an unexpected week of seizures and excruciating headaches it is with a heavy heart that I have to let you know I now have another huge battle ahead of me as my brain cancer has returned,” he wrote alongside a photo of himself and girlfriend Tahnee.

 “Though I will dig deep and beat this sh*t disease again 👊🏽💜 #f*ckcancer”

-And as Johnny gears up for his most candid interview yet on Channel Seven’s Spotlight, it appears his determination has not wavered.
+His most candid interview yet came in June 2021 for Channel Seven’s Spotlight, where it was clear his determination has not wavered.

-“I’m gonna fight tooth and nail,” he vows in the trailer for the interview.
+“I’m gonna fight tooth and nail,” he vowed.
 “Every second of every day is that extra bit more important.”